Madeleine Sophie Barat: Legacy

 A number of Barat's students founded their own religious congregations.
 Eugénie Smet, a pupil of Lille, founded the Society of the Helpers of the Holy Souls.
 Anne de Meeûs, a pupil in Paris, wrote the constitutions of her congregation of Religious of Perpetual Adoration at the little Château in Jette.
 Henriette d'Osseville, a pupil in Paris, founded the Sisters of Our Lady of Fidelity.

 The legacy of Barat can be found in the more than 100 schools operated by her Society of the Sacred Heart, institutions known for the quality of the education made available to the young.
 She founded the Society of the Sacred Heart, which would focus on schools for the poor as well as boarding schools for young women of means.
 Today, co-educational Sacred Heart schools can be found as well as schools exclusively for boys.

 The Sophie Barat School in Hamburg, Germany, an independent non-fee-paying co-educational grammar school, is run by the Society of the Sacred Heart.

 Barat College, in Lake Forest, Illinois, the descendant of the Academy of the Sacred Heart, was founded on Wabash Avenue in 1858 and relocated to Lake Forest in 1904.
 It received its charter from the State of Illinois in 1918.
 Barat College merged with DePaul University in 2001 and was closed in 2005.

 The Barat Education Foundation, an independent nonprofit organization, was established in 2000 prior to the sale of Barat College to DePaul University.
-At the time, the Foundation was charged with the development and support of innovative educational programs and services that reflected the values and educational tradition of Barat College.
-When DePaul University closed Barat College in June 2005, the Board of Directors voted to perpetuate and build upon the Barat legacy of education, leadership and advocacy.
+At the time, the foundation was charged with the development and support of innovative educational programs and services that reflected the values and educational tradition of Barat College.
+When DePaul University closed Barat College in June 2005, the board of directors voted to perpetuate and build upon the Barat legacy of education, leadership and advocacy.
 Today, the Barat Education Foundation is committed to continuing and adapting the heritage and legacy of Barat College to the 21st-century world.

-The Saint Madeleine Sophie Barat Tribute and Memorial Scholarship is available annually to two new or returning students attending Oak Hill School in St. Louis, Missouri.
+The "Saint Madeleine Sophie Barat Tribute and Memorial Scholarship" is available annually to two new or returning students attending Oak Hill School in St. Louis, Missouri.
 The scholarship is funded by tribute and memorial contributions, and the amount of assistance varies each year.

 In popular culture

-Sophie the Giraffe, a French children's toy, was named after Madeleine Sophie Barat because the first toy went into production on May 25, 1961, St. Sophie's day.
+Sophie the Giraffe, a French children's toy, is indirectly named after Madeleine Sophie Barat, because the first toy went into production on May 25, 1961, St. Sophie's day.